feelinglovelynow/ace-graph-database/README.md

   // place a backup of the graph into the response @ response.backup { id: 'BackupGet', property: 'backup' },

+  // place the current graph schema into the response @ response.schema { id: 'SchemaGet', property: 'schema' },
 ])
 ```
 ****Step 3: Bash****